laravel/docs/scout.md

         use Searchable;

         /**
-         * Get the value used to index the model.
+         * Get the engine used to index the model.
          *
          * @return \Laravel\Scout\Engines\Engine
          */